Andrew-Jones657/andrew-jones657.github.io/Projects.md

   <div class="columnSpace">
   </div>
   <div class="columnText">
-    <h5> Interpolation Methods and Multivariate Statistics: Analyzing a Drought Anomaly Dataset (WIP) </h5>
+    <h5> GIS Data Analysis: Analyzing a Drought Anomaly Dataset with Interpolation Methods and Multivariate Techniques (WIP) </h5>
-    <p> An analysis of drought anomaly data in Kentucky via interpolative methods and multivariate statistics. </p>
+    <p> An analysis of historical drought anomaly data in Kentucky which explores its spatial distribution and severity. </p>
   </div>
 </div> <br>